iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11/report.md

 > I can call 911 if needed I hear about all emergency weather wise and other like child abduction as well<br> :date: __2020-05-16 15:42:24__

 > Options to customize notifications by type and locations.
 Useful information and links, a good app.<br> :date: __2020-05-13 02:06:20__

-> Be alert is the best way to live I likeWeather alerts, safety tips and more to help before, during & after disasters.
-Emergency alerts, safety tips and resources to help before, during & after disasters.
-The FEMA App provides timely alerts and useful information to help you and your loved ones stay safe before, during and after disasters.
-Receive and share real-time notifications about disasters, severe weather, and other emergencies for up to five locations nationwide.
-This simple and easy-to<br> :date: __2020-05-13 00:33:40__

-> Easy to navigate, and set up choices-- there are a lot-- living in the middle of Pacific, like to know asap if something hazardous is on the way to us, here in HI.<br> :date: __2020-05-13 00:02:16__

-> Works great for weather emergency but I don't like Amber alerts.
-Most of the time these are divorcing parents fighting over the children or an over reach of local and feds into family matters.
-I have seen the damages to family relationships caused by such over reach.
-Parents who's only sin is they were poor.
-Instead of helping the parents, they are demonized and the children removed.
-I want no part of the destruction of the family unit.
-Think heal the family!<br> :date: __2020-05-10 14:04:03__

-> This is a great app.
-Warns you about amber alerts in your area and any kind of danger.<br> :date: __2020-05-04 02:43:08__